Wedding Hair For The Big Day

 Comb through hair to remove any tangles.
 Using a ⅝ inch or 1-inch curling wand curl your hair in sections.
 I suggest securing your curls with a clip to help them set.

 Once you have completed curling the back of your hair, style the midsection the same way.
 When you get to the crown of your head curl your hair going away from your face to help you blend your extensions in better.
-I let my curls set for a total of 10 minutes or so because my hair tends to have it’s own personality (lol) and can be resistant to holding curls.
+I let my curls set for a total of 10 minutes or so because my hair tends to have it’s own personality (lol) and can be resistant to hold curls.

 I then remove the pins and prepare to install my extensions (yayyyy...this is where the fun comes in)!
 If you want to add a dramatic or different look to your wedding day style, I suggest trying out some complementary color extensions.
 I love playing with color so it’s something I will try on my special day.